 - In the open dialogue box, type “%temp%” (without the quotes).
 Click on Run.

-temp - Close all open windows except the new window that has opened and close as much background applications as you can.
+- Close all open windows except the new window that has opened, and close as many background applications as you can.

 - Delete all the files you can see in the temp directory.